0xasritha/website/jekyll-website/_blog/dom-clobbering.md

 So the references to these "named objects" will be returned when you run `window.NAME` or `window[NAME]`?

 #TODO: finish - lines 244-329 in Article-Draft
+#TODO: I still don't understand how the "order" of the supported property names comes into play

+#### Supported Property Names

+#### Lookup Algorithm

+#TODO: don't need "Single vs Collection" or "Case Sensitivity"? #TODO: rename "Return Value When Missing"? so its more clear
+#### Property Shadowing Behavior

+#### Return Value When Missing

 There are two relevant algorithms the browser needs:
 1) Algorithm to create a `window`'s supported named properties (or the ordered set of named properties the object supports https://webidl.spec.whatwg.org/#dfn-supported-property-names)